Briefly describe your path as an entrepreneur since you started the university. What did you do in these almost 3/4 years?

-In my first year of faculty I tried to start a marketplace for house-services like cleaning, grocery-shopping, etc. Unfortunately, I found it way too challenging to aggregate supply on the Romanian market and I was too unexperienced for it, so I shut it down after 1 year and 15,000 EUROS in revenue.
+In my first year of university I tried to start a marketplace for house-services like cleaning, grocery-shopping, etc. Unfortunately, I found it way too challenging to aggregate supply on the Romanian market and I was too unexperienced for it, so I shut it down after 1 year and 15,000 EUROS in revenue.

 In my second year, I was lucky enough to work as an Analyst for an investment fund from The Netherlands and my job was to help in the due-diligence process of VC funds and managers to decide whether we will invest in them.
 It was such a formatory experience for me and helped me understand things on fast forward about the Venture Capital world and about startups.